samscibelli/samscibelli.github.io/_pages/teaching.md

 # AAA.org Course: Introduction to Astrochemistry

-This undergraduate level [course](https://aaa.org/event/introduction-to-astrochemistry-2024/2024-05-28/) focused on observational aspects of astrochemistry.
+Taught in the spring of 2024, this undergraduate level [course](https://aaa.org/event/introduction-to-astrochemistry-2024/2024-05-28/) focused on introducing the basics of molecular spectroscopy and the observational aspects of astrochemistry.

+***Lecture Slides***